allenabishekGithub/inter-domain-automatedNetworking/paper-2-compensation/README.md

 ## The premise that gates this paper

-**Phase 1, check 4: reducing offered load must actually reduce loss under the netem profile.** With random-drop netem it will not — loss ratio stays flat and the sender simply delivers less for nothing.
+**Additional premise check during Paper 1's Phase 1: reducing offered load must actually reduce loss under the netem profile.** With random-drop netem it will not — loss ratio stays flat and the sender simply delivers less for nothing.
 The profile must be a rate-limited bottleneck with a queue so the loss is congestion.